 The condensed consolidated financial statements of the Company include the accounts of all subsidiaries; inter-company accounts and transactions have been eliminated.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
-All per share amounts, common shares outstanding and restricted shares for all prior periods presented have been adjusted on a retroactive basis to reflect the Company's one-for-two reverse stock split effected on November 1, 2017 (refer to Note 17 - Stockholders' Equity for additional information).
+All per share amounts, common shares outstanding and restricted shares for all prior periods presented have been adjusted on a retroactive basis to reflect the Company's one-for-two reverse stock split effected on November 1, 2017 (refer to Note 18 - Stockholders' Equity for additional information).
 The accompanying condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
-In the opinion of management, all normal and recurring adjustments necessary to present fairly the financial condition of the Company at June 30, 2018 and results of operations for all periods presented have been made.
-The results of operations for the three and six months ended June 30, 2018 should not be construed as indicative of the results to be expected for future periods or the full year.
+In the opinion of management, all normal and recurring adjustments necessary to present fairly the financial condition of the Company at September 30, 2018 and results of operations for all periods presented have been made.
+The results of operations for the three and nine months ended September 30, 2018 should not be construed as indicative of the results to be expected for future periods or the full year.

 Due to its controlling ownership interest in Granite Point through November 1, 2017, the Company consolidated Granite Point on its financial statements.
-Effective November 1, 2017 (the date the 33.1 million shares of Granite Point common stock were distributed to the Company's common stockholders), the Company no longer has a controlling interest in Granite Point and, therefore, has deconsolidated Granite Point and its subsidiaries from its financial statements and reclassified all of Granite Point's prior period assets, liabilities and results of operations to discontinued operations.
+Effective November 1, 2017 (the date the 33.1 million shares of Granite Point common stock were distributed to the Company's common stockholders), the Company no longer had a controlling interest in Granite Point and, therefore, deconsolidated Granite Point and its subsidiaries from its financial statements and reclassified all of Granite Point's prior period assets, liabilities and results of operations to discontinued operations.

 The Company retains debt securities and excess servicing rights purchased from securitization trusts sponsored by either third parties or the Company's subsidiaries.
 The securitization trusts are considered variable interest entities, or VIEs, for financial reporting purposes and, thus, are reviewed for consolidation under the applicable consolidation guidance.
 Whenever the Company has both the power to direct the activities of a trust that most significantly impact the entities' performance, and the obligation to absorb losses or the right to receive benefits of the entities that could be significant, the Company consolidates the trust.
-During the majority of 2017, the Company retained the most subordinate security in each of the securitization trusts, which gave the Company the power to direct the activities of the trusts that most significant.
+During the majority of 2017, the Company retained the most subordinate security in each of the securitization trusts, which gave the Company the power to direct the activities of the trusts that most significantly impact the trusts' performance and the obligation to absorb losses or the right to receive benefits of the securitization trusts that could be significant.
 As a result, the Company consolidated all of the securitization trusts on its condensed consolidated balance sheet.
-During the fourth quarter of 2017, the Company sold all of the retained subordinated securities the reuses of the trusts are no longer consolidated on the Company's condensed consolidated balance sheet and the remaining retained securities are included withing non-Agency available-for-sale, or AFS, securities.
+During the fourth quarter of 2017, the Company sold all of the retained subordinated securities thereby removing the Company's power to direct the activities of the trusts and the obligation to absorb losses or the right to receive benefits of the securitization trusts.
+As a result, the securitization trusts are no longer consolidated on the Company's condensed consolidated balance sheet and the remaining retained securities are included within non-Agency available-for-sale, or AFS, securities.